52nd DPS Meeting

 Information on details of accessibility for this meeting is a work in progress, and there exist several remaining accessibility barriers that need to be addressed during this and future meetings.
 Some of these barriers include:

-- Unless there is a specific request, this meeting will not have American Sign Language (ASL) interpretation.
-If you need ASL interpretation, please complete the Meeting Inclusion Request Form as soon as possible and we will do our best to accommodate.
+- Unless there is a specific request, this meeting will not have American Sign Language (ASL) interpretation or captioning.
+If you need non-verbal language access, please complete the Meeting Inclusion Request Form as soon as possible and we will do our best to accommodate.

 - The culture within astronomy does not generally place a high priority on accessibility above and beyond the legal requirements.
 Many in our community, including several organizers, are in the process of learning about the principles of universal design and disability justice.
 A goal of the AAS is to change our community's culture to prioritize making astronomy accessible for all.